uio-bmi/immuneML/docs/source/datamodel.rst

 **Id** is any unique string that will unambiguously identify the sequence.

-**Sequence metadata** contains information about V gene, J gene, chain, sequence count and frame type.
+**Sequence metadata** contains information about V gene, J gene, chain, sequence count, region and frame type.
 They can be used for further analysis.
 For instance, when analyzing sequences, those that have "Out" or "Stop" frame types would be discarded.

 **Sequence annotation** is used for simulation purposes.
 In cases when sequences are modified to include an artificial